 In scope

-Our scope here is collecting data from social media like twitter, by fetching the tweets from it using twitter API and analyze it in order to provide the consumers and stakeholders with charts about their products in order to help consumers to decide about the product, and help stakeholders to improve their products.
+Our scope here is collecting data from social media like twitter, by fetching the tweets from it using twitter API and analyze it in order to provide the users with charts contain summarizations about negative, neutral and positive tweets for what they are searching for..

-Out scope
+Out of scope

-Our main focus now is only twitter API as it is the most reliable source for data while other social media APIs like Facebook (Graph API) is hard to get access to it, and takes time to get the permissions beside limited authorities so it will not be in our scope for the time being.
+Our main focus now is only twitter API as it is the most reliable source for data.

 System objectives and acceptance criteria